Agricultural Literacy Curriculum Matrix

 Two 45-minute sessions

-Students will explore technical careers in agriculture and learn how GPS and GIS technology is used to improve agricultural food production.
+Students will explore technical careers in agriculture and learn how GPS and GIS technologies are used to improve agricultural production.

 - What Happens When Farming Goes High-Tech? video

 - Farmers: These are the Droids You’re Looking For video

 - Gearing up for Careers in Agricultural Technology activity sheet

 - Computers with internet access for each student